Photo by me from my archive.

 It’s quite interesting to think of this in terms of Darwin and his theory of Evolution.

-First we thought survival of the fittest meant survival of the strongest, which I suppose is the basic belief of colonialism, then, it meant survival of the most well-adjusted.
+First we thought survival of the fittest meant survival of the strongest, which I suppose is the basic belief of capitalism, colonialism, patriarchy and then, it meant survival of the most well-adjusted.

 Which describes the times and places I’ve grown up in most adequately.